Multifractal analysis of superprocesses with stable branching in dimension one: Lower bound for the Hausdorff dimension

-Before we begin with the proof of the proposition, we notice that the lower bound is much more involved then the upper one.
-And this not unexpected: in our previous papers \cite{FMW10,FMW11} the proofs of the optimality of H\"older indices were harder than the derivation of the H\"older continuity.
-It is similar, in some sense, to large deviation problems, where an upper bound can usually be obtained from some analytical estimates (for example, exponential Chebyshev inequality), but for a lower bound one has to understand the 'optimal strategy' of a stochastic process under consideration.
-Due to the mentioned complexity of the proof we give, for reader's convenience, a short description of our strategy.
-After auxiliary lemmata we construct a set $\widetilde{V}_{\eta}$ with ${\rm dim}(\widetilde{V}_{\eta})\geq (\beta+1)(\eta-\eta_c)$, on which we show existence of "big" jumps of $X$ that occur close to time $t$.
-These jumps are "encoded" in the jumps of the auxiliary processes $L^+$ and they, in fact, destroy the H\"older continuity on $\widetilde{V}_{\eta}$ of any index greater or equal to $\eta$ (see Lemma~\ref{lem:3_2_1} and Lemma~\ref{lower4}).
-However, there are also other jumps of the process $X$ (they will be encoded in processes $L^-$) which may compensate the impact of the jumps of $X$ encoded in $L^+$.
-The most difficult part of the proof is to show that there is no such compensation.
-More precisely, we prove that such a compensation is possible on a set of the Hausdorff dimension strictly smaller than $(\beta+1)(\eta-\eta_c)$, and hence does not influence the dimension result.
-It is done in Lemmata \ref{compens}, \ref{last_lemma} and \ref{lem:02_7_1}.
+As we have already mentioned in the \hyperref[sec1]{Introduction}, the proof of the lower bound is much more involved then the proof of the upper one.
+Due to the mentioned complexity of the proof we give, for the reader's convenience, a short description of our strategy.
+Section~\ref{sec4.1} is devoted to deriving some uniform estimates on ``masses'' of~$X_s$ of dyadic intervals at times $s$ close to $t$.
+In Section~\ref{sec4.2}, we construct a set $\tilde{J}_{\eta,1}$ with $\operatorname{dim}(\tilde{J}_{\eta,1})\geq (\beta+1)(\eta-\eta_{\mathrm{c}})$, on which we show existence of ``big'' jumps of~$X$ that occur close to time $t$.
+These jumps are ``encoded'' in the jumps of the auxiliary processes $L^+_{n,l,r}$ and they, in fact, ``may'' destroy the H\"older continuity of $X_t(\cdot)$ on $\tilde{J}_{\eta,1}$ for any index greater or equal to $\eta$ (see Lemma~\ref{lem321} and Lemma~\ref{lower4}).
+However, there are also other jumps of the process $X$ (they will be encoded in processes $L^-_{n,l,r}$) which may compensate the impact of the jumps of $X$ encoded in $L^+$.
+The most difficult part of the proof is to show that there is no such compensation, and this is done in Section~\ref{sec4.3}.
+More precisely, we prove in Section~\ref{sec4.3} that such a compensation is possible on a set of the Hausdorff dimension strictly smaller than $(\beta+1)(\eta-\eta_{\mathrm{c}})$, and hence does not influence the dimension result.
+It is done in Lemmata \ref{compens}, \ref{lastlemma} and \ref{lem0271}.